aurorazl/cvat/cvat/apps/documentation/installation.md

 - you have sudo access on your server machine,
 - you have an IP address to use for remote access, and
-- that the local CVAT installation works on your server.
+- that the local ADAP installation works on your server.

 If this is not the case, please complete the steps in the installation manual first.

 #### Roadmap

-We will go through the following sequence of steps to get CVAT over HTTPS:
+We will go through the following sequence of steps to get ADAP over HTTPS:

 - Setup containers on default 80/tcp port.
 Checkin and then down the containers.
 - Configure Nginx to pass one of the [ACME challenges](https://letsencrypt.org/docs/challenge-types/) - webroot.
 - Create the certificate files using [acme.sh](https://github.com/acmesh-official/acme.sh).
-- Reconfigure Nginx to serve over HTTPS and map CVAT to Docker Compose port 443.
+- Reconfigure Nginx to serve over HTTPS and map ADAP to Docker Compose port 443.

 #### Step-by-step instructions

 ##### 1. Make the proxy listen on standard port 80 and prepare nginx for the ACME challenge via webroot method

-> The configuration assumes that on the docker host there will be only one instance of the CVAT site listens for incoming connections on 80 and 443 port.
+> The configuration assumes that on the docker host there will be only one instance of the ADAP site listens for incoming connections on 80 and 443 port.
 Also redirecting everything that does not concern renewal of certificates to the site via secure HTTPS protocol.

 Let's assume the server will be at `my-cvat-server.org`.

-Point you shell in cvat repository directory, usually `cd $HOME/cvat`:
+Point you shell in ADAP repository directory, usually `cd $HOME/cvat`:

 Add the following into your `docker-compose.override.yml`, replacing `my-cvat-server.org` with your own IP address.
 This file lives in the same directory as `docker-compose.yml`.